GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 If your domain registrar is [United Domains AG (UDAG)][78], there is no web interface to add a DS record to activate DNSSEC for your domain.
-See the instructions at https://www.uniteddomains.com/support/contact/ to request creation of a DS record for your domain.
+See the instructions at https://www.uniteddomains.com/support/contact/ to request the creation of a DS record for your domain.
 Include the DS record you get from Google Cloud DNS in your request, along with your domain name.

 [78]: https://icannwiki.org/United_Domains